Building Sustainability

 A New Work Environment: Pioneering Responsible Design

-The project is committed to low-carbon design and achieving the highest levels of energy efficiency, sustainability, and health and safety certification, including BREEAM excellent and WELL gold.
+The project is committed to low-carbon design and achieving the highest levels of energy efficiency, sustainability, and health and safety certification.
+The project is targeting a BREEAM Excellent rating, and CERN is enrolled to pursue WELL Certification.

 The layout of the offices and laboratory space highlights the circular design principles followed to reduce the impact the building will have on the environment.